simonw/llm-gemini/README.md

 ## Usage

 Configure the model by setting a key called "gemini" to your [API key](https://aistudio.google.com/app/apikey):

-You can set the API key using the command below, or by assigning it to the environment variable `LLM_GEMINI_KEY`.

 ```bash
 llm keys set gemini
 ```
 ```
 <paste key here>
 ```
+You can also set the API key by assigning it to the environment variable `LLM_GEMINI_KEY`.

 Now run the model using `-m gemini-pro`, for example: